dimitriskokoretsis/qPCR.CFX.process/README.md

 -   `Starting.Quantity..SQ`: Only for standard curve reactions, the template’s starting quantity as was input during reaction setup.

--   `Log.Starting.Quantity`: The base-10 logarithm os the starting
+-   `Log.Starting.Quantity`: Only for standard curve reactions, the base-10 logarithm of the starting quantity.
-    quantity.

 Actual exported files from Bio-Rad CFX connector contain more fields, but this is all the information needed for the expression analysis.